 - Advise at strategic points in a case

 A solicitor drafts a brief (summary of the case) for the barrister to make correct arguments to defend the client.
-While solicitors work in private offices, barristers work in chambers which mean shared offices with other barristers.
-The average salary of a barrister in UK is £89,400 or ₹91.6 lakhs per year.
+While solicitors work in private offices, barristers work in chambers which means shared offices with other barristers.
+The average salary of a barrister in the UK is £89,400 or INR 89 lakhs per year.

 Must Read: How to become Immigration Lawyer?

-How to Become a Lawyer in UK: Undergraduate
+How to Become a Lawyer in the UK: Undergraduate

-Here’s the step by step guide on how to become a lawyer in UK at an undergraduate level.
+Here’s the step-by-step guide on how to become a lawyer in the UK at an undergraduate level.

 Step 1: Choose your university and course

-The first step towards becoming a lawyer in UK is to choose a university.
-You can either pursue an LLB or BA Law for 3 years at the undergraduate level.
+The first step towards becoming a lawyer in the UK is to choose a university.
+You can either pursue an LLB or BA in Law for 3 years at the undergraduate level.